 You can easily create a table of contents either by selecting appropriate text styles or by adding Bookmarks, by following the steps given in this guide.

 - Merge Multiple Google Drive & Google Photos Accounts

 - 7 Ways to Fix Slow Google Maps

 - How to Add a Page in Google Docs

-We hope this article was helpful and you were able to add table of contents in Google Docs.
+We hope this article was helpful and you were able to add table of contents or hanging indents in Google Docs.
 If you have any queries or suggestions, don’t hesitate to put them down in the comments section.